The J.D. Application

 The Levin College of Law seeks to enroll a class with varied backgrounds and academic skills.
-Such diversity contributes to the learning environment of the law school, and historically has produced graduates who have served all segments of society and who have become leaders in many fields of law.
-To better assess such qualities, the Levin College of Law requires each applicant to write an Academic Admissions Statement not to exceed four double-spaced pages in a font no smaller than 12 pt.
+Such diversity contributes to the learning environment of the law school and historically has produced graduates who have served all segments of society and who have become leaders in many fields of law.
+To better assess such qualities, the Levin College of Law requires each applicant to submit a Personal Statement.

-All applicants are required to submit a professional résumé or curriculum vitae (CV) which should include specific factual information about education, honors and awards, extracurricular or community activities, publications, work history, military service and/or foreign language proficiencies.
+All applicants are required to submit a current and complete professional résumé or curriculum vitae (CV) which should include information about education, honors and awards, extracurricular or community activities, publications, work history, military service and/or foreign language proficiencies.
 Time frames should be clearly defined and descriptions should be detailed.

 Candidates have two options for submitting letters of recommendation:

-- LSAC Letter of Recommendation (LOR) Service: The Levin College of Law strongly prefers that letters be submitted through the LSAC LOR Service included with the CAS registration.
+- LSAC Letter of Recommendation (LOR) Service: The Levin College of Law strongly prefers that letters be submitted through the LSAC LOR Service, which is included with the CAS registration.

-- Submit letters directly to the Levin College of Law: Letters submitted directly to the Levin College of Law should be on letterhead and accompanied by the cover form available in the “Forms” tab of the LSAC online application web site.
+- Submit letters directly to the Levin College of Law: Letters submitted directly to the Levin College of Law should be on letterhead and accompanied by the cover form available in the “Forms” tab of the LSAC online application.

 Addenda and Other Materials

-Applicants who wish to discuss any unique issue may submit a separate one-page addendum with their application.
-This document may include, but need not be limited to, information about poor grade progression, history of standardized testing, linguistic barriers, or a personal or family history of educational or socioeconomic disadvantage.
+Applicants who wish to discuss any unique issue may submit a separate addendum with their application.
+This document may include, but need not be limited to, information about poor grade progression, history of standardized testing, linguistic barriers, character and fitness disclosures, or a personal or family history of educational or socioeconomic disadvantage.

 Addenda, including Character and Fitness explanations/documentation, should be uploaded via the LSAC Flex App.